-Inpatient treatment programs are extremely successful in helping people to stop self-injuring.
+Inpatient rehab programs are extremely successful in helping people to stop self-injuring.
 Although entering an inpatient program can feel intimidating, the mere fact that individuals are taken out of the stresses of their everyday lives can result in an instant sense of relief.
 While being treated, people are being cared for in a safe environment where they will not have access to the tools with which they use to harm themselves.
 When the urge to injure occurs, there are medical professionals available 24/7 who can help process through the emotions and will support you until the urge passes.
-Throughout treatment, you will also work with your therapist and other mental health professionals to develop a variety of coping mechanisms that you can implement into your everyday life once treatment is complete.
+Throughout treatment, you will also work with your therapist and other mental health professionals to develop a variety of coping mechanisms that you can implement into your everyday life once rehab is complete.

 Our Treatment Program’s Philosophy and Benefits

-The most important aspect of our philosophy here at Valley Behavioral Health System is that we always put our patients first.
+The most important aspect of our philosophy here at our behavioral health rehab center is that we always put our patients first.
 The mission that we stand by is to be an organization that is accountable, valuable, and life-changing.
 We provide a full continuum of care in a confidential, caring, and empathic environment.
 All of our treatment promotes crisis solutions, personal growth, and positive self-awareness and is provided under the direct supervision of board certified psychiatrists.
 Daily interactions with our multidisciplinary staff include meetings with therapists, psychiatric nurses and nurse practitioners, social workers, recreational and educational specialists, and other devoted mental health professionals.

 Types of Treatment Offered at Valley Behavioral Health System